joshiemoore/snakehdl/README.md

 * BIT
 * JOIN

-...and that's it!
+...and that's it! snakeHDL is based on a RISC-type philosophy.
 Check out the [BOp documentation](https://github.com/joshiemoore/snakehdl/blob/master/docs/bops.md) to learn more or look at the [examples](https://github.com/joshiemoore/snakehdl/tree/master/examples) to see BOps in action.

 ## Compiler Targets
 - [x] Verilog